-The goal of FTM chest surgery (top surgery) is to create a more masculine looking chest.
+The goal of FTM/N chest surgery (top surgery) is to create a more masculine looking chest.
 To accomplish this goal, Dr. Mosser removes breast tissue, excess skin, and in some cases, resizes or repositions your nipples.

-FTM chest surgery is a positive, life- changing event for most transmen, non-binary and gender expansive patients who have had previous experiences with chest dysphoria or discomfort.
+FTM/N chest surgery is a positive, life- changing event for most transmen, non-binary and gender expansive patients who have had previous experiences with chest dysphoria or discomfort.
 It’s also important to remember that it’s major surgical procedure.
 This means that you’ll need time to rest, recover and recuperate before resuming work, exercise and your normal routines.
 Following Dr. Mosser’s post-surgical instructions is the best way to ensure a safe and successful recovery.

 You should resume light physical activities such as walking as soon as possible.
 Light physical activity will promote healing.
 However, you should avoid any physical exertion (including sexual intimacy) that may cause you to sweat for at least three weeks.

 You should also avoid lifting anything heavier than 5 lbs. (about the weight of a heavy laptop computer) during the first few weeks of your recovery.
 Physical exertion will increase your heart rate and blood pressure, which can lead to increased swelling and other complications.

 Once a full three weeks have passed, you may gradually begin resuming light cardio, as long as the arms aren’t used too much.
 In most cases, you should be able to resume your normal exercise routine, including weight bearing exercises within 5-6 weeks of surgery.

 If your job is largely sedentary, you should be able to resume work within 7-9 days of surgery.
 If your job requires a lot of physical activity, you will be required to take additional days off from work or modify your normal daily activities.